srinivasa-vasu/fuse-camel-etl/README.md

 This example demonstrates using the camel-jpa and few integration components with A-MQ running on Red Hat JBoss Fuse to produce and consume JMS messages to extract, transform and load entities from two relational data sources.

-In this example, a Camel route controlled by a timer component that consumes records from source relational system that get transformed and loaded to a target relational system.
+In this example, a Camel route controlled by a timer component that consumes records from source relational system that get transformed and loaded into a target relational system.

 Prerequisites
 -------------